Klosmi/html-basics/terminal.md

       ```

   - __`rm -rf` + `directory name`__
-    this delete a directory which contains file(s)
+    this command deletes a directory which contains file(s)

     Note, using `rm` with flags `rf`